rj4raj/Vuln_Reports/Lab57.md

 1. Open the following URL in a browser: `https://kzlabs.com/57.php?returnTo=javascript:alert(101)`

-2. Click on the "Continue" button.
+2. Click on the `Continue` button.

 3. Observe that a JavaScript alert popup appears.